 It is necessary for parents to send a note, send an email, or make a telephone call to the main office requesting for students to be dismissed during the school day.
+If your student has an alternative plan for dismissal parents should contact the main office by phone prior to 3:00pm

-Remember that teachers are teaching and if it is an emergency or a change in dismissal plans for your child(ren) please contact the main office by 3:00pm at 319-558-2169.
+Remember that teachers are teaching and if it is an emergency or a change in dismissal plans for your child(ren) please contact the main office by 3:00pm at 319-558-2473.

 When a student is to leave school early, he/she is to check out through the office.
-Parents are asked to come to the office to check-out their student(s).
+Parents are asked to come to the office to check-out their student.
 Leaving early to attend outside classes or lessons is strongly discouraged.